jonathonreed/atrf-journal/_posts/2017-06-06-gilbert-sark-drum-keeper.md

 The amount of things that Gilbert had knowledge in felt impressive, but in his explanation they were matter-of-fact.
 "It's just stuff that I've learned from other Elders, so I try to keep their teachings going."
 The passing-on of teachings was something that he thought a lot about—something that he explicitly explained to those he taught.

-<blockquote>&lsquo;Who&rsquo;s going to be making these drums after I&rsquo;m gone?
+<blockquote>&ldquo;&lsquo;Who&rsquo;s going to be making these drums after I&rsquo;m gone?
 Do you guys remember in 2010 when my heart stopped,&rsquo; I said, &lsquo;I died in my living room.
 If they didn&rsquo;t start my heart again, who&rsquo;s going to keep this drum group going?
 Who&rsquo;s going to teach people how to make drums, or make fans, or do this or that.&rsquo; I said, &lsquo;Would you guys?&rsquo; &lsquo;Well we don&rsquo;t fully know how to.&rsquo; I said, &lsquo;That&rsquo;s right, I&rsquo;m going to keep teaching you until it&rsquo;s in your head no problem, just like talking.
 You&rsquo;re going to learn how to do these things.&rsquo;&rdquo;</blockquote>

 When an Elder dies, Gilbert pointed out, you don't just lose them.
 You lose their teachings.
 Unless someone else has learned.